plausible/analytics/tracker/README.md

 - Update `tracker/CHANGELOG.md`

 After merge github actions automatically:
-- include the updated tracker scripts in the next cloud deploy
+- includes the updated tracker scripts in the next cloud deploy
 - updates npm package package.json and CHANGELOG.md with the new version
 - releases the new package version on NPM.